dlewis27/SSRgenotyper/README.md

 optional arguments:

   -A ALLELERATIO, --AlleleRatio ALLELERATIO
-                        The minmum ration of major to minor alleles (default = .2)
+                        The minimum ratio of major to minor alleles (default = .2)

   -R REFUNITS, --RefUnits REFUNITS